 Pain at the lateral side of the elbow is very common.
 The pain may extend down the forearm as well, along the path of the defective tendon and respective muscle.

 The pain is generally aggravated by use of the hand and wrist, such as lifting and forceful gripping and twisting.
 Tennis elbow may also cause similar discomfort along the medial (inside) part of the elbow.
 Tennis elbow is very common and often develops in people in the fourth and fifth decades of life.

 Conservative treatments such as rest, ice, anti-inflammatory medication, physical therapy, counterforce bracing, wrist splinting, and cortisone and platelet rich plasma injections may help to heal a tennis elbow injury.
 Athletes may be instructed to engage in strengthening exercises as well as those to improve endurance, pyrometrics and coordination.

 In cases where conservative treatment is ineffective, the patient may benefit from arthroscopic or mini-open surgery.

 Tennis elbow surgery can be performed in one of two ways, depending on the extent of damage, patient preference and doctor recommendation .

-The more traditional procedure, which can be done arthroscopically or minimally invasively, entails entirely excising the damaged pieces of the lateral extensor tendon.
+The more traditional procedure, which may be done arthroscopically or minimally invasively, entails entirely excising the damaged pieces of the lateral extensor tendon.

-In both instances, surgery is followed by a brief period of immobilization with free use of the hand followed by physical therapy.
+In both instances, surgery is followed by a brief period of immobilization with free use of the hand, followed by physical therapy tailored to the individual.